About our Workshops and Programs

 - Be able to separate from their parents without difficulty

-- Have appropriate communication skills for his/her age
+- Have appropriate communication skills for their age

 - Be respectful and behave consistently in a school setting

 Parent Participation and Feedback

-Parental feedback depends on the program format you have registered for.
+Parental feedback depends on the program format you have registered.